UK - In flight

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport for a direct, scheduled South African Airways flight to Johannesburg.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Johannesburg.

 A short connection in Johannesburg and we are on our way to Livingstone, and the majestic Victoria Falls.
 Our hotel, the AVANI Victoria Falls Resort (4T) is located on the banks of that spectacular river, just a short stroll from the falls.
 The remainder of the day is at leisure to relax and enjoy the excellent amenities.